cfabregatrodriguez/herobrary/README.md

 - **Interactive Battles**: Engage in dynamic battles with power zones and combat mechanics.
 - **Battle History**: View the history of won and lost battles.
 - **Player Statistics**: Track wins and losses.
+- **Game settings**: You can change timing, difficulty and autoplay in settings menu.

 ## Technologies Used